animal-tree/Writing-stuff/All-science-reduces-to-the-sensory.md

 It is possible the existing laws “evolved” from a hyperreality, without logic, out of the scope of abrupt universes that, due to inconsistencies within their own logics, couldn’t survive.
 Ours perhaps developed something by random chance that allowed it to, in time, reach a set of laws that today function stably as our known laws of physics, but which were not, at one point, stable.

 In this evolution hypothesis, survival can be interpreted as a reality-teleology.
-One purpose that is consistent with the three logic-based cosmogonic explanations, is the purpose to, eventually, create itself (eventually can mean along any "time" dimension $t$, not necessarily ours; heck, it could mean the cyclic boundaries of space/spacetime, in the infinitum).
+One purpose that is consistent with the three logic-based cosmogonic explanations, is the purpose to, eventually[^1], create itself.
 That would have to be an innate purpose of the universe for it to be able to exist in coincidence with logic, without relying on suspect "turtles all the way down" recurrence or attributing solely to magic.

+[^1]: eventually can mean along any "time" dimension $t$, not necessarily ours; heck, it could mean the cyclic boundaries of space/spacetime, hence "curvedness".